Songmu/r2sync/README.md

 ### Full Command Line Options

-- `--public-domain - If a public domain is specified, the remote content is checked before the file is put out, and if it is identical, the put is skipped.
+- `--public-domain`: If a public domain is specified, the remote content is checked before the file is put out, and if it is identical, the put is skipped.

 ## Configuration